Sound Engineering & Audio Production - London MSc

 Metronome London is a purpose-built multi-discipline events and production space with the versatility built-in to function as a 600-capacity live venue, or a virtual production studio complete with LED volume.

-Similar to our Nottingham venue, Metronome it's here where you'll gain valuable work experience and access world-class facilities.
-This world-class venue is home to some amazing facilities, jampacked with recording studios, rehearsal rooms, performances spaces, and a 400-capacity venue.
+Similar to our Nottingham venue Metronome, it's here where you'll gain valuable work experience and access world-class facilities.
+This world-class venue is home to some amazing facilities, jam-packed with recording studios, rehearsal rooms, performance spaces, and a 400-capacity venue.

 Industry kit and facilities